Technology Stack

 | Reactive (WebFlux) | ~100,000 | Very High (reactive chains) | ~10 KB |

-LoomCache achieves the scalability of reactive frameworks with the simplicity of traditional blocking code.
-The JVM handles the scheduling — when a virtual thread blocks on socket.read() or fsync(), the carrier OS thread is instantly freed for other work.
+LoomCache keeps the simplicity of traditional blocking code while benefiting from JVM virtual-thread scheduling.
+When a virtual thread blocks on socket.read() or fsync(), the carrier OS thread can run other work.

 Java 25 Features

-Section titled “Java 25 Features”LoomCache leverages cutting-edge Java 25 LTS features:
+Section titled “Java 25 Features”LoomCache uses the following Java 25 LTS features:

 Project Stats